UPDATED NOVEMBER 2025

 1. Embrace AI as a tool:

 Rather than viewing AI as a threat, explore AI-powered writing tools and platforms to enhance your writing process.
-These tools can assist with tasks like fleshing out plot ideas, improved writing, editing, and marketing.
-By leveraging AI tools effectively, you can improve efficiency and productivity.
+These tools can assist with tasks like fleshing out plot ideas, improve writing, editing, and marketing.

 2. Leverage AI for writing and marketing research: